Professor Chris Elmendorf

 John Miller, Class of 2017

 John Miller is a third year law student.
-Prior to attending King Hall, John received bachelor's degrees in Classical Languages and Literature and in US History, and worked as a paralegal for a court receiver in Los Angeles.
+Prior to attending King Hall, John received bachelor's degrees in Classical Languages and Literature and in US History.
 In the past year, John has worked for the Honorable Judge Real, a Federal district judge, and has recently begun work with MWE China as a Foreign Legal Advisor.
 When John is not fundraising for the Yosemite Conference, he is serves a volunteer translator the Legal Aid Association of California and chief fundraiser for the Humanitarian Legal Aid Organization.

 Victoria Bogdan Tejeda, Class of 2017